mjtiv/aix-demos/README.md

 Think of `.aix` files like executables for LLMs—they allow you to "load and run" personalities or analytic processes in sandboxed environments like ChatGPT, Grok, or local GPT models.

+Note: This repo is a demo directory linking to multiple `.aix` projects.
+It does not contain executable code itself — each project lives in its own linked repo.

 ---

 ## 🗂️ Demo Types